Siftah/get_iplayer/installation.md

 	NOTE: If your system does not have `curl` try `wget`.
 Replace `curl -kLO` with `wget --no-check-certificate`.

+2. Back up and replace existing WPM

-2. If you wish to replace your existing get_iplayer installation, proceed from step #2 in the [manual installation procedure](#linux-manual-wpm).
-You may also run the WPM from the download location.
+	You may run the WPM from the download location.
+If you wish to replace your existing get_iplayer installation, proceed from step #2 in the [manual installation procedure](#linux-manual-wpm) after first backing up your existing WPM.

+	If you are replacing a package installation, it is recommended that you first remove the get_iplayer package (but leave external programs installed), then follow the manual installation procedure to install the Git HEAD version to /usr/local/bin (or similar).
 <a name="git-head-windows"></a>
 ### Windows